SHEEP DRIVE & LIVERY FAIR – 26th September 2021

-WATCH THIS SPACE… for further details and check out our social media where we will be following updates from the team – both two legged and four!
+WATCH THIS SPACE… for further updates and check out our social media where we will be following updates from the team – both two legged and four!

-A splendid day where Freemen of the City of London drive sheep across the Thames, re-enacting their historic right to bring their sheep to market in the city, always attended by a special guest and the incumbent Lord Mayor of London.
+A splendid day where Freemen of the City of London drive sheep across the Thames, re-enacting their historic right to bring their sheep to market in the city, always attended by a special guest and the Lord Mayor of London, Alderman William Russell.

 Truly a unique family day out invoking the memory of life on London’s bridges in years gone by, in aid of the Woolmen’s Company Charitable Trust and The Lord Mayor’s Appeal.